firesidefiction/firesidefiction.github.io/_drafts/emails/2018-02-25-newsletter.md

 ---
 layout: post
-title: This week in Fireside: will knock your teeth out
+title: "This week in Fireside: will knock your teeth out"
 teaser: maybe you can use them in a collage or something
 author: Pablo Defendini
 date: 2018-02-25 01:00:01 -0500
 category: email